Selection dynamics for deep neural networks: Back propagation and optimal control

 \subsection{Pontryagin Maximum Principle}

 We now view the deep learning problem in the framework of the mathematical control theory using the Pontryagin maximum principle to obtain optimal controls for the network parameter functions $a$ and $b$, see \cite{FR75}.
-This is of particular interest, when controls $(a, b)$ which vary in regions with boundaries, are sought.
+This is a standard application of control theory but is of particular interest, when optimizers $(a, b)$ which vary in regions with boundaries, are sought, possibly as an alternative to the Tikhonov functional regularization \eqref{jmod}.

+\red{In fact for the deep learning problem the maximum principle can be used to (rather) explicitly compute the optimal parameter function in terms of the optimal state and co-state variables {obtaining bang-bang} type controls. }